 Use of digital: the solution to the social distancing

-In the professional context, the digital helped in many ways.
+In the professional context, digital helped in many ways.
 As mentioned earlier, the companies used video call platforms (Zoom, Teams, Skype,…) to connect with their colleagues and keep working together even though they were all out of the workplace.
 Before the virus, many of them were already very familiar with this kind of platform and used to use it when some of the employees or the suppliers were abroad, but very rarely at the scale of the overall company.

 Therefore, this new way of working digitally was very new for many of the brands, and it would have been very difficult to deal with this kind of situation 10 years ago.

-The use of the digital platforms exploded during the breakdown because it helped many brands to keep their employees connected and able to work despite the lockdown and the fact that they had to work remotely.
-It helped them to continue their activities, prepare projects for the post-crisis, and maintain the on-going business.
+The use of digital platforms exploded during the breakdown because it helped many brands to keep their employees connected and able to work despite the lockdown and the fact that they had to work remotely.
+It helped them to continue their activities, prepare projects for the post-crisis, and maintain the ongoing business.

 The positive impact of the use of digital tools